 Photo taken in:PragueYear when photo was taken:1945Country name at time of photo:Czechoslovakia, 1945-1989Country name today:Czech Republic

-As soon as I returned to Prague after the war, I went to where I had lived before the war.
+I staggered around Prague, I hadn't forgotten where I lived, so I went there.
 I only hoped that the building wouldn't be destroyed, because I had heard that there had been fighting in Prague.

-Mrs. Kopska arrived as well, I went over there and was telling her my whole tale, and mainly I ate.
+Then Mrs. Kopska arrived as well, I went over there and was telling her my whole tale, and mainly I ate.
 That saved my life.
-My one and only joy was eating, I ate a whole marble cake in one sitting.
-And also to sleep in a clean bed.

-I was home for only a short while, I went to see a doctor who sent me to a sanatorium for treatment.
+I went to see a doctor, and he sent me to a sanatorium for treatment.
 Later he told me that he hadn't expected at all that I would survive, that's how serious my condition was.

 But I had such a strong will to live that I overcame my physical condition.
 I gained weight, I easily ate a whole marble cake in one sitting, food was my only joy.
 And then to be in a clean bed and have some sort of comfort.

 First I was being treated in Podoli, Prague, then in the tuberculosis sanatorium in Ples, and then in the Tatra Mountains.
 This photo is from my treatment in Podoli.

 I wasn't able to take part in normal life until 1948.
 That's what the post-war period was like for me.